 – Dr. Seuss

 Yet, the turtle never completely disconnected from the water.
-Sea turtles especially evolved and returned full-time to the water.
-Although they still make the pilgrimage to land to lay their eggs.
-Just as their babies, once hatched, will make the journey across the sand and back into the sea.
+Sea turtles especially evolved and returned full-time to the ocean, although they still make the pilgrimage to land to lay their eggs.
+Babies turtles, too, once hatched, will make the journey across the sand and back into the sea.

 Diving into Your Subconscious

-Going into water is a symbol for diving into your subconscious and your super-conscious – an altered state from your day-to-day life in the material world.
-The turtle spirit embodies the ability to transition back and forth between these states.
+Going into water is symbolic for diving into your subconscious and your super-conscious – an altered state from your day-to-day life in the material world.
+Thus, the turtle spirit embodies the ability to transition back and forth between these two states.

 Expand your consciousness.